Jacqueline White

-Early years
+Early life

-White was born on November 26 1924, to Mr. and Mrs. Floyd Garrison White.
-Her cousin, Frank Knox, was a Secretary of the Navy.
+White was born on November 27, 1922, in Beverly Hills, California to Mr. and Mrs. Floyd Garrison White.
+Her cousin, Frank Knox, was a Secretary of the Navy and a newspaper owner and publisher.
 She was from Beverly Hills, California.
 She attended Beverly Hills High School and the University of California, Los Angeles.

 White and actress Lynn Merrick were childhood friends until White moved.
 They were reunited when both were in the cast of Three Hearts for Julia (1943).

-Career
+Film career

+MGM films

 White's film debut resulted from her work in a drama class at UCLA.

+She appeared in a few small roles, but her first lead role came in Air Raid Wardens (1943) starring Laurel and Hardy.

 A casting director saw her in a production of Ah, Wilderness! and arranged for a screen test for her.
-That led to her first film appearance, in Song of Russia (1944).
+That led to her film appearance, in Song of Russia (1944).

-White usually played either featured actresses in B-movies or supporting parts in A-movies.
-One of her biggest movies was Mystery in Mexico.
-White was under contract to both Metro-Goldwyn-Mayer, where she was cast mostly in uncredited small roles, then RKO appearing in two classics, Crossfire (1947) and The Narrow Margin (1952).
+White usually played either featured actresses in B movies or supporting parts in A-movies.
+White was under contract to both Metro-Goldwyn-Mayer, where she was cast mostly in uncredited small roles.

+RKO Pictures

-White's first lead was in Air Raid Wardens (1943) with Laurel and Hardy.
-Her first western film came when she left MGM for RKO and starred in Return of the Bad Men (1948).
+White had starring roles in RKO'S Banjo and Mystery in Mexico and also appeared in Crossfire (1947).
+Her first western film was at RKO and starred in Return of the Bad Men (1948), opposite Randolph Scott, her nemesis in the film was Anne Jeffreys, those sister played the film stand-in for White.

 White married in 1948, then moved with her husband to Wyoming in 1950.
-When she returned to Los Angeles for the birth of her first child, she was spotted in the RKO commissary visiting friends by director Richard Fleischer and producer Stanley Rubin, who offered her a featured role in The Narrow Margin (1952), a B-picture film noir.
-It was her final picture.
+When she returned to Los Angeles for the birth of her first child Neal Bruce (1952-2024), she was spotted in the RKO commissary visiting friends by director Richard Fleischer and producer Stanley Rubin, who offered her a featured role in The Narrow Margin (1952), a B-picture film noir, which was her final picture.

 Personal life

 On November 12, 1948, White married Neal Bruce Anderson in Westwood Hills.
-She retired from film in 1952 and relocated to Wyoming with her husband, who started an oil business.
+She left the film industry in 1952 and relocated to Wyoming with her husband, who started an oil business.

-White has four sons and one daughter.
-Her husband died in 2000.
-She currently resides in Houston, Texas, with family.

 White occasionally appears at film conventions.
 In 2013, she made an appearance at the annual TCM Classic Film Festival.